Quantco/datajudge/docs/source/examples/example_twitch.rst

         return sa.create_engine(connection_string)

 Once a way to connect to database is defined, we want to declare our data sources and express expectations against them.
 In this example we have two tables in the same database - one table per version of the Twitch data.
-Here, a version refers to a temporal notion.
-E.g. version 0 might stem from end of March and version 1 from end of April.

-Yet, let's start with a very simple example only using version 1.
+Yet, let's start with a very simple example only using version 2.
 We want to use our domain knowledge that values of the ``language`` column should only contain letters and have a length strictly larger than 0.